Mierdin/blog/content/post/2020/2020-03-10-building-junos-router-crpd-linuxkit.md

 <div style="text-align:center;"><a href="/assets/2020/03/crpd-layers.png"><img src="/assets/2020/03/crpd-layers.png" width="700" ></a></div>

-For our purposes, this is a match made in heaven - pairing the powerful, mature routing stack and management daemon/CLI of cRPD with the automated, moduler, and lightweight Linux distribution built with LinuxKit, we get the best of both worlds.
+For our purposes, this is a match made in heaven - pairing the powerful, mature routing stack and management daemon/CLI of cRPD with the automated, modular, and lightweight Linux distribution built with LinuxKit, we get the best of both worlds.

 ## Building Our Custom cRPD Image